-- 1. Students should fill out the required form - 2.
-Students must fill out the clearance form - 3.
-Students submit these form to the Deanship of Admissions and Registration. - 4.
-The Deanship of Admissions and Registration will issue an official letter indicating that the student has withdrawn from the university. - 5.
-The Deanship will issue a certificate of courses completed and the credit accumulated by the students.
-This is also stamped by HEC.

-6. The students will collect all their original documents and sign that they have received them.
+- 1. Students should fill the required form. - 2.
+Students must fill the clearance form. - 3.
+Students submit this form to the Deanship of Admissions and registration. - 4.
+The Deanship of Admissions and registration will issue an official letter indicating that the student has withdrawn from the university. - 5.
+The Deanship will issue a certificate of courses completed and the credit accumulated by the students, this is also stamped by HEC. - 6.
+The students will collect all their original documents and sign that they have received them.